huyng/Foundation/README.md

-        edit (e)         edit a template package in your editor help (?)         give detailed help on a specific sub-command list (ls)        list all the available templates put (p)          create new project from template remove (rm)      removes template package from the repository
+        edit (e)         edit a template package in your editor help (?)         give detailed help on a specific sub-command list (ls)        list all the available templates locate (l)       print the directory location of the template package put (p)          create new project from template remove (rm)      removes template package from the repository